 First Step for Treating Heavy Sweating: Antiperspirants

 The easiest way to tackle excessive sweating is with an antiperspirant, which most people already use on a daily basis.
-Antiperspirants contain aluminum salts.
+Most antiperspirants contain aluminum salts.
 When you roll them onto your skin, antiperspirants form a plug that blocks perspiration.

 You can buy an antiperspirant over the counter at your local supermarket or drug store, or your doctor can prescribe one for you.
 Over-the-counter antiperspirants may be less irritating than prescription antiperspirants.
-Start with an over-the-counter brand, and if that doesn't work, see your dermatologist for a prescription.
+Start with an over-the-counter brand, and if that doesn't work, ask your doctor about a prescription.

 Antiperspirants aren't only for your underarms.
-You can also apply them to other areas where you sweat, like your hands and feet.
+You can also apply some of them to other areas where you sweat, like your hands and feet.
 Some may even be applied to the hairline.

 Don't just roll or spray on your antiperspirant/deodorant in the morning and forget about it.
 Also apply it at night before you go to bed -- it will help keep you drier.

 Next Steps: 4 Medical Treatments for Heavy Sweating

 If antiperspirants aren't stopping your hands and feet from sweating too much, your doctor may recommend one of these medical treatments:

 1. Iontophoresis: During this treatment, you sit with your hands, feet, or both in a shallow tray of water for about 20 to 30 minutes, while a low electrical current travels through the water.
 No one knows exactly how this treatment works, but experts believe it blocks sweat from getting to your skin's surface.
 You'll have to repeat this treatment at least a few times a week, but after several times you may stop sweating.
 Once you learn how to do iontophoresis, you can buy a machine to use at home.
 Some people only require a couple of treatments a month for maintenance.